Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Many cancer treatment organizations have established camps for their patients.
 This ensures these camps have the staff and facilities to address the children's special needs.
 Many have been founded by people touched by cancer in some way – and sometimes the counselors are cancer survivors themselves.

 Many camps operate throughout the year.
 While virtually all are open in the warmer months, many have programs available in other seasons as well.

-Ped-Onc Resource Center has a list of camp programs for children with cancer and their families in every state with program descriptions and contact information.
 Cancer.net includes a recommended list of camps, online links to each program and a short description.
+KidsCamps.com also provides a list of camps with links.
 And the Children's Oncology Camping Association International (COCA-I) includes information on nearly 100 oncology camps.
 To learn more about camps for children and families living with cancer, talk with an oncology nurse or social worker to find what is available in your area.